 Keep in mind that a direct-to-consumer DNA test can only be used to explore your ancestry on a personal level.
 These tests are not admissible in court and are neither viable supporting documents for any legal process.

 What you can do with your DNA results is used as a starting guide.
-If you find that you do have Native American blood in your lineage, then you can further your research by reaching out to tribal members, undertaking another DNA test through an acknowledged testing facility, or approaching the Bureau of Indian Affairs to gain more information on the tribal membership process.
+If you find that you do have Native American blood in your lineage, then you can further your research by reaching out to tribal members, undertaking another DNA test through an acknowledged testing facility, or approaching the Bureau of Indian Affairs to gain more information on the tribe membership process.

 What if my test results reflect that I have roots in two or more different Native American tribes?

 On the surface, this might reflect as quite a large percentage of your total ethnicity especially if you’ve taken an autosomal DNA test.
 But that doesn’t always mean guaranteed tribal enrollment.

 For instance, if DNA results come back showing that you’re 35% Native American, the totality of that ethnic makeup might not be from a single tribe.
 When broken down, you might find that the Native American ethnicity can be further broken down into Cherokee, Apache, Navajo, Cheyenne, Sioux, and a number of other known, acknowledged tribes.

 While the requirements vary from tribe to tribe, it’s important to note that your DNA must demonstrate at least 25% tribal blood quantum from the specific tribe you’re trying to gain membership to.
 Tribal leaders will see no value in a significant Native American ethnicity percentage unless it reflects on their tribe.
 If there are traces of other tribes in your DNA profile, that won’t be an issue so long as you meet the basic blood quantum for your tribe of interest.